SeanFrogley/SeanFrogley/README.md

 **Research Assistant – University of Canterbury**
 *November 2024 – February 2025*
-- Built a task management application for a research team using Blazor and .NET.
+- Contributed to the development of a task management application for a research team at University of Canterbury using Blazor and .NET.
-- Designed live-updating forms and data visualizations to support academic workflow.
+- Designed live-updating forms and data visualizations to support academic workflow and facilitate data collection.

 ---

 ## 🚀 Projects

+**Velgrim** – 2D RPG Game
+- Building using Unity, C#, Aseprite

 **Inventra** – Rental management platform
 - Built with React, Node.js, and MongoDB to help users manage equipment rentals, depreciation, and revenue tracking.